jrletner/FE_Lectures/Lectures/Angular/README.md

 - 10/16 — Angular Signals (Beginner Friendly)
 - 10/20 — No class — work on projects
 - 10/23 — HTTP Requests, Responses, and Routing (Beginner Friendly)
+- 10/27 — No class — work on projects